sketchplugins/plugin-directory/README.md

 - [Sketchsize](https://github.com/samlfsun/sketchsize), by samlfsun: A Sketch plugin that lets you resize your design by simple shortcuts.
 Helps you output splash screen and screenshot for app store&google play
 - [SketchTape](https://github.com/rjungemann/sketchtape.sketchplugin), by Roger Jungemann: Connect two shapes in Sketch app.
 - [SketchTextSourcer](https://github.com/hamidp/sketchtextsourcer), by Hamid Palo: Sketch plugin for easily populating a bunch of text layers from a source.
+- [SketchTurbo](https://github.com/usagimaru/SketchTurbo), by usagimaru: A plugin for Sketch that adjusts scroll speed on a canvas.
 - [Sketchy Pies](https://github.com/abynim/sketchy-pies), by Aby Nimbalkar: A Sketch plugin to magically convert regular circle layers into pie charts!
 - [slicer](https://github.com/ozzik/slicer), by Oz Pinhas: Your friendly Sketch slicing helper
 - [Slinky](https://github.com/finchalyzer/slinky), by Finch.io: Export your Sketch designs as HTML email templates